Alioio/ft_energy_data_analysis/README.md

 ==============================

 # Description
 The goal of this project is to gain insights on the development of energy price data, including gas and electricity prices in Germany.
-For this purpose, this project provides methods for energy price data crawling, it provides feature descriptors and methods for transforming and modelling.
+For this purpose, this project provides methods for energy price data crawling, methods for preprocessing and clustering.

 Project Organization
 ------------